Procedures and policies regarding student attendance

 LATE CHECK IN - Excused

-Best practice is for student to bring note to attendance office by 9:45 a.m. to receive their pass.
+- Best practice is for student to bring note to attendance office by 9:45 a.m. to receive their pass.
 Once student has their pass, they simply show it to the teacher at the beginning of the period in which they are leaving.
-If communication is received via email or phone, the student must stop by the attendance office to pick up the pass before the period in which they are leaving.
+If communication is received via email or phone, the student must stop by the attendance office in the morning to pick up the pass.
 If student does not check out properly, their absence will not be excused.

 SICK STUDENT EARLY CHECK OUT